Intelligentlyfavoured/is-projects-4th-year-build-your-portfolio-github-workflow-essentials-Hope/README.md

 **Expectation 👀**: I figured pull requests (PRs) were only useful when collaborating with others.
 **Reality 😅**: PRs helped me pause and review my own work before merging.
 They also created a nice record of progress and made it easier to share feedback with my instructor.
-**Impact 💡**: Using PRs gave me confidence that every piece of code was reviewed—even if just by me—and prevented sloppy mistakes from creeping in.
+**Impact 💡**: Using PRs gave me confidence that every piece of code was reviewed—even if just by me and prevented sloppy mistakes from creeping in.

 ---